shuding/legid/README.md

 cryptographic applications or where high security is required.

 Collisions are still possible.
 The format Legid uses will decrease the possible generation space.
 For a given length L, there will be approximately 62^(L/2) IDs available. __You should always check collision and ID length on the server side before proceeding.__

-Possible adjustments can be made to this lib by changing RHRHRH (R for random data position, H for hash positions) to other representations like HRRHRR to reduce the collision rate with a compromise of security.

 ## Author